inframanufaktur/rss-manufaktur/README.md

 The URL given in `parserInfo.url` will be scraped and all posts returned.
 Based on this data, RSS Manufaktur will build a RSS feed.

-The feed is named after `parserInfo.url`.
-Say your domain is `https://www.zachleat.com`, the feed will be available at `/feeds/www.zachleat.com.xml`.

 All created feeds are shown on the homepage.

 ### Caching